UWSEDS/uwseds.github.io/software.md

 - $ ipython notebook

 If everything has worked correctly, it should automatically launch your default browser

-## Bash shell and git software version control
-The bash shell provides a programming environment that is often used to manipulate files, install programs, and basic data analysis.
-The git version control system (along with the github website) are widely used for sharing codes and collaborative development of software.
-Bash and git are part of Linux and Mac OSX.
-Windows users should install gitbash.
-(See https://git-scm.com/download/win.)

 ## Text editor
 Students will select a text editor of their choice, such as